moorepants/dissertation/extensions.rst

 I define the upper body hinge as a horizontal line at a distance :math:`d_4` below the rear wheel center when the bicycle is in the nominal configuration.
-The direction cosine matrix relating the upper body to the rear frame is:
+The direction cosine matrix relating the upper body to the rear frame is

 .. math::
-   :label: EtoF
+   :label: eqDCMGtoC

    ^C\mathbf{R}^G =
    \begin{bmatrix}